bmevprog/bmevprog.github.io/_posts/2024-08-04-non-academic-problem.md

 Here, you can see a possible search tree starting from node $1$.
 The dashed lines mark chords.

-To find possible soulutions, we can run a second DFS to count the vertices in the subtree of each bridge.
+To find possible solutions, we can run a second DFS to count the vertices in the subtree of each bridge.
 Let the number of vertices be $n$ in the whole graph, and $k$ in the current subtree.
-Then the graph has $\binom{n}{2}$ paths in total, and we can break $k * (n - k)$ of those by removing the current edge.
+Then the graph has $\binom{n}{2}$ paths in total, and we can break $k \cdot (n - k)$ of those by removing the current edge.

 The complexity of this method is $O(n + m)$ since we only visit the vertices and edges once in each DFS.